Program Finder Audit

 We need your help to update the Program Finder.

-UND's Program Finder is the #1 place prospective students go to learn about our academic offerings, attracting nearly 1.8 million external visitors in 2020.
+UND's Program Finder is the #1 place prospective students go to learn about our academic offerings, attracting over 2.2 million external visitors in 2021.
 It's critical this content is accurate and up-to-date.

 Annual data on specific program performance is provided to UND Administration, Deans, Chairs, and all Marketing Council members.
 Please contact your Marketing Council representative if you did not receive this information.